 If USCIS approves the I-140, you can request to extend your H-1B status for up to three years.
 However, if the I-140 is still pending, you can only request a one-year H-1B extension, provided your PERM has been filed for at least 365 days.
 But without a PERM or I-140, you will have to leave the United States at the end of the six-year validity period.

-Another option is to upgrade your pending I-140 petition with premium processing if your six-year stay is about to expire and you don’t want to leave the U.S. With that, you will receive a decision on your petition within 15 calendar days.
+Another option is to upgrade your pending I-140 petition with premium processing if your six-year stay is about to expire and you don’t want to leave the U.S. With that, you will receive a decision on your petition within 15 business days.

 However, if the green card category you are pursuing does not have the option of premium processing (such as the EB-1C), H-1B time recapturing, according to S. 31.3 (g)(9) and (14), is another option you can leverage.
-This means extending your stay in the U.S. by utilizing your time outside the U.S. during the six years.
-You will need to present proof, such as boarding passes and hotel reservations, as supporting evidence of time spent outside the United States.
+H-1B time recapture rules allow you to extend your H-1B beyond the six-year limit by documenting time spent outside the U.S., even if your green card is not yet approved.
+You must present proof, such as boarding passes and hotel reservations, as supporting evidence of time spent outside the United States.

 The AC21 (The American Competitiveness in the Twenty-First Century Act of 2000) has a few essential provisions centered on job flexibility for adjustment of status applicants who face long or delayed processing times.
 More specifically, it permits an approved I-140 to stay valid as long as:

-• The I-485 has been pending for a minimum of 180 days.
+- The I-485 has been pending for a minimum of 180 days.
 This period begins from the receipt date of the I-485 (not necessarily the notice date).

 AND